NjiruClinton/Ferb/README.md

 # QR generator site
+- Fully developed and tested on Firefox

-> :exclamation: pasting and screenshot save are not supported in firefox browser unless you install an extension.
+> :exclamation: pasting and screenshot save may require permissions.